 = Course available through Distance Learning (see page 47).

+ACCOUNTING: Skill Sets

+Business & Information Technology Division

-Payroll Clerk (Skill Set) The Accounting Payroll Clerk Skill Set is a series of courses that provides entry-level skills in payroll accounting.
+Payroll Clerk (Skill Set)

+The Accounting Payroll Clerk Skill Set is a series of courses that provides entry-level skills in payroll accounting.
 All of the Accounting Payroll Clerk courses may also be applied toward an associate of applied science degree in Accounting or an Accounting or Bookkeeping certificate.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.

 Contact Information

-Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Information about these courses is available from the Business & Information Technology Office at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

 Tax Preparer for Individuals (Skill Set) The Skill Set provides confirmation that the student has satisfactorily completed courses which provide skills needed to prepare individual income tax forms for IRS filing by taxpayers.
 All of the courses may also be applied toward an associate of applied science degree in Accounting or an Accounting or Bookkeeping certificate.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Information about these courses is available from the Business & Information Technology Office at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-= Course available through Distance Learning (see page 47).
-ADULT EDUCATION COURSES Description Courses are offered in English as a Second Language (ESL) and Basic Academic Skills/GED Preparation (BSK & JLS).
+■ = Course available through Distance Learning (see page 47).
+ADULT BASIC EDUCATION COURSES Description Courses are offered in English as a Second Language (ESL), Basic Academic Skills/GED Preparation (BSK) and Job Life Skills (JLS).
 No letter grades are given.
-NOTE: Students cannot earn a TVI degree or certificate in Adult Education.
-Career and Advancement Opportunities Adult Education (AE) courses help students prepare for higher education, job advancement, or personal fulfillment.
+Career and Advancement Opportunities Adult Basic Education (ABE) courses help students prepare for the GED exam, higher education, job advancement or personal fulfillment.